seatgeek/druzhba/docs/quickstart.rst

 but if you already have a database running feel, free to skip the Docker instructions and change connection strings below appropriately.

-If you do not already have Docker installed, see: https://docs.docker.com/get-docker/
+If you do not already have Docker installed follow the setup instructions on the `Docker website <https://docs.docker.com/get-docker/>`_

 .. code-block:: bash